-One thing that many of us have been in search of during the past year is control.
-The pandemic has taken what control we have over our lives away from us.
-This is true regarding our health, schedule, ability to interact with others, and countless other areas of our lives.
+One thing that many of us have been searching for during the past year is control.
+The pandemic has taken what power we have over our lives away from us.
+This is true regarding our health, schedule, ability to interact with others, and numerous other areas of our lives.
 While we hope that the pandemic will come to an end soon, I think it will be a lasting impact from this past year that we are all going to search for ways to be more in control of our surroundings.
 Whether or not we can always do that will be the big question that we will continue to encounter for some time to come.

 What can a will do to help you achieve financial peace?